fktn-k/fkYAML/README.md

     node["maintainer"] = "fktn-k";
     node.at("works on").as_seq().emplace_back("Windows");

-    // 3. serialize the modified document to a YAML string and save it. std::ofstream ofs("out.yaml");
+    // 3.
+Serialize the modified document to a YAML string and save it. std::ofstream ofs("out.yaml");
     ofs << node;